robert-anderson/M7/doc/overview.md

 \f]

 Structurally, the FCIQMC code is contained within a \ref FciqmcCalculation object, which serves as a high-level class tying together the more intricate objects in the implementation.
-One such crucial object is the \ref Wavefunction, which in turn contains a system of three central \ref List objects: namely a \ref WalkerList --- which records the state of the discretised \f$\ketPsin\f$ at an iteration \f$n\f$, and two \ref SpawnList objects --- which are responsible for the MPI-based communication of stochastically-generated off-diagonal Monte Carlo moves.
+One such crucial object is the \ref Fci, which in turn contains a system of three central \ref List objects: namely a \ref WalkerList --- which records the state of the discretised \f$\ketPsin\f$ at an iteration \f$n\f$, and two \ref SpawnList objects --- which are responsible for the MPI-based communication of stochastically-generated off-diagonal Monte Carlo moves.

 ### Spawning and Death
  walker list            | send buffer    | receive buffer |